CrowStudio/Escape-The-Werehouse-/docs/PULL_REQUEST_TEMPLATE.md

 - A description of the elements behavior

 ### Mentions
-Perons responsible for reviewing: @CrowStudio
+Persons responsible for reviewing: @CrowStudio